alphagov/pay-tech-docs/source/documentation/quick-start-guide.md

 (or payment has failed).  <br/><br/>
 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/pay-api-explorer-createpay.png)

-Services that use sandbox accounts can optionally use HTTP, rather than HTTPs, for return URLs.
+Services that use sandbox accounts can optionally use HTTP, rather than HTTPS, for return URLs.
 You can read more about this in [the "Security" section](/security/#https).

 1. Select the green __Send Request__ button.

-1. If the API Explorer is set up correctly, you will receive a 201 Created response with a JSON body, confirming that the payment was created:
+2. If the API Explorer is set up correctly, you will receive a `201 Created` response with a JSON body, confirming that the payment was created:

    ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/pay-api-explorer-response.png)